 Spirit Airlines tells passenger who can’t fit into seat to stand

 Katie Anderson’s son, Brooks, is 6′ 7″.
-The average economy class seat “pitch” on a Spirit Airlines Airbus A321 — the distance between seats on an aircraft — is between 30 and 31 inches, hardly enough room for a big guy.
+The average economy class seat “pitch” on a Spirit Airlines Airbus A321 — the distance between seats on an aircraft — is between 30 and 31 inches.
+It is hardly enough room for a big guy.

-When he flew between Chicago and Fort Myers, Fla., before Christmas, he squeezed his XL frame into one of Spirit’s tiny seats for takeoff, but was asked to stand for more than two hours, according to his mother.
+When he flew between Chicago and Fort Myers, Fla., before Christmas, he squeezed his XL frame into one of Spirit’s tiny seats for takeoff.
+He was then asked to stand for more than two hours, according to his mother.

 Says Anderson,